oasis-open/cti-documentation/stix/compare.md

 ## One Standard

-First, the OASIS Cyber Threat Intelligence (CTI) Technical Committee (TC) decided to merge the two specifications into one.
+In 2016, the OASIS Cyber Threat Intelligence (CTI) Technical Committee (TC) decided to merge the two specifications into one.
 Cyber Observable eXpression (CybOX™) objects are now called STIX Cyber Observables.

 Now when you discuss “STIX”, you are talking about the one standard needed for sharing cyber threat intelligence!